shayymd/SR-calculations/README.md

 Included features

-Proportions and RR: This sheet allows the quick calculations of proportions, risk ratios, and 95% confidence intervals.
+Proportions and Risks: This sheet allows the quick calculations of proportions, risk ratios, and 95% confidence intervals.
 The proportions section offers two methods: one when you have the numerator (n) and denominator (N), and another for when you have the proportion (%) and denominator.
 Additionally, there is a section to calculate crude risk ratios and their associated 95% confidence intervals when you have summary case data.

-Risk Ratio: This is a simplified sheet copying the crude risk ratio and 95% confidence interval section from the Proportions and RR sheet.
+RR & RRmH: This tool is adapted from the rothman episheet, and allows you to calculate crude and mantel-haenszel RRs.

-Odds Ratio: This sheet allows you to calculate crude odds ratios and 95% confidence intervals when you have summary case data.
+Crude OR: This sheet allows you to calculate crude odds ratios and 95% confidence intervals when you have summary case data.

-SE -> SD: this sheet helps to transform standard errors (SE) to standard deviations (SE).
-Some studies only report standard errors, but it can be significantly easier to interpret and report data when they include standard deviations.

-95% CI -> SD: This sheet helps to transform 95% confidence intervals (CIs) to standard deviations (as well as standard errors).
-This is helpful when studies only report confidence intervals.
+OR & ORmh: This tool is adapted from the rothman episheet, and allows you to calculate crude and mantel-Haenzel ORs

+Transformations: This sheet allows you to calculate standard deviations based on standard errors and 95% confidence intervals

-MD Change from Baseline: This sheet allows you to calculate mean difference for the change from baseline between two groups.
+MDs: This sheet allows you to calculate mean differences in change scores and mean differences in follow-up scores.

+Tests: This sheet allows you to quickly calculate tests of association and diagnostic accuracy tests.
+Of note is that you can calculate Fisher's Exact Test for small samples; other than a few online tools, this has generally required speciality statistical software to do due to the difficulty in manually calculating contingency tables and probabilities.

-MD Post-tx: This sheet allows you to calculate the mean difference in follow-up scores between two groups.
+Pooled means: This sheet allows you to quickly calculate pools means, standard errors, and 95% confidence intervals for up to 4 groups.

-Diagnostic Performance: This sheet helps to calculate sensitivity, specificity, positive predictive values, and negative predictive values based on summary case data.

-Chi2 Test: This sheet allows you to perform basic chi-squared tests, and outputs the Chi-squared statistic and p-value between two observed groups.
-Additionally, it assists to calculate a bonferroni correction if performing multiple tests and wanting to reduce the type I error rate.